 How does Mexico's "Earthquake Early Warning" system work?

-In 1985, a Great, magnitude 8.1 subduction-zone earthquake occurred beneath the coast of Michoacan Mexico.
-Despite the 350-km distance from the earthquake epicenter to Mexico City,most of the 9,500 fatalities occurred there.
+In 1985, a Great, magnitude 8.1 subduction zone earthquake occurred beneath the coast of Michoacan Mexico.
+Despite the 350-km distance from the earthquake epicenter to Mexico City, most of the 9,500 fatalities occurred there.
 That earthquake prompted Mexico to develop an earthquake alert system for all of Southern Mexico.
-This animation describes the tectonic and geologic process that affect the region, including Magnitude, Basin Amplification, Building Resonance.
+This animation describes the tectonic and geologic process that affect the region, including concepts like magnitude, basin amplification, and building resonance.

 Mexico City was affected by: